Optimize long tasks

 }

-The saveSettings function as depicted in Chrome's performance profiler.
+The saveSettings function shown in Chrome's performance profiler.
 While the top-level function calls five other functions, all the work takes place in one long task that blocks the main thread.

 A single function saveSettings() that calls five functions.
 The work is run as part of one long monolithic task.